RENATOADORNO/arch/README.md

 # arch
-# Scriptrt para a instalação automatizada do linux arch
+# Scriptrt para a instalação automatizada do Arch Linux